sitepilot-archive/flight/README.md

 ## Getting Started

 Run `flight init` to create a Flight configuration file in the current project folder.
-This file contains the configuration for syncing files en running commands on the remote host or container.

-## Configuration

 The configuration will be stored in `<project-root>/flight.yml` and is composed of the following sections:

 * [Environments](#environments)
 * [Global](#global)

+## Configuration

+The Flight configuration file is a YAML file defining one or more environments.
+By default, the `init` command adds one environment named `development`.

 ### Environments

-The Flight configuration file is a YAML file defining one or more environments.
-By default the `init` command adds one environment named `development`.
 The table below contains a list of all configuration options supported by an environment definition.

 | Key                       | Default      | Description                                                 |
 |---------------------------|--------------|-------------------------------------------------------------|